-- We don’t allow roleplaying threads, in which players participate in an RPG by posting on the forums.
+- We don’t allow roleplaying or game threads.
 They can become so noisy that they clutter all other discussion.

 You may not post anything digital that belongs to someone else without permission.
-You may not post descriptions of, links to, or methods for stealing someone’s intellectual property (software, video, audio, images), or for breaking any other law.
+You may not post descriptions of, links to, or methods for stealing someone’s intellectual property (software, video, audio, images, writing), or for breaking any other law.

-CoG staff and moderators have the power to read private messages.
-By sending a private message on this forum, you allow any present or future staff or moderator to read the message.
-(Moderators usually won’t read other people’s private messages, but it can happen.)
-If you don't want your message read by staff or moderators, take your conversation elsewhere.
+Note that CoG staff and moderators have the power to read direct messages (also know as private messages).
+By sending a direct message on this forum, you allow any present or future staff or moderator to read the message.
+If you don’t want your message read by staff or moderators, take your conversation elsewhere.

-Moderators and staff can also view the email address that you used to register on the forums.
+Moderators and staff can also view the email address that you used to register on the forum.

 Yes, legalese is boring, but we must protect ourselves – and by extension, you and your data – against unfriendly folks.
 We have a Terms of Service describing your (and our) behavior and rights related to content, privacy, and laws.
 To use this service, you must agree to abide by our TOS.